The Exchange Bot helps you keep multiple Books in different currencies in sync.

-It works by mirroring transactios from one book to other books, automatically applying updated conversions rates.
+It works by mirroring transactions from one book to other books, automatically applying updated conversion rates.

-The Bot also adds a menu item to your books too update gains and losses, based on exchange rates variation.
+The Bkper Exchange Bot installation adds a menu item to books to record gains and loss transactions, based on exchange rates variation.

-The Exchange Bot work by listening for TRANSACTION_CHECKED events in your book, applying exchange rates from the an exchange rates endpoint and recording another transaction to the associated books:
+The Exchange Bot works by listening for TRANSACTION_CHECKED events in your book, applying exchange rates from the an exchange rates endpoint and recording another transaction to the associated books:

 The books are associated by its Collection, so a transaction in one book is mirrored on all books of the Collection.